jd28/pynwn-tools/2dilate/README.md

 #### Change Log
 * v0.3:
-  * Add Yes/No/All prompt before mearging.
+  * Add Yes/No/All prompt before merging.